On the Effectiveness of Textual Prompting with Lightweight Fine-Tuning for SAM3 Remote Sensing Segmentation: Results

-The experimental results are presented in Figs. \ref{average}-\ref{examples} and Table \ref{table}.
+The experimental results are presented in Fig. \ref{average}, Table \ref{table}, and Table \ref{H_L_res}.
 As shown in Fig. \ref{average}A, the hybrid prompt achieves the highest performance across all metrics (averaged overall targets), with the exception of a small advantage of the geometric prompt in Recall.
-Text prompt consistently yields the lowest scores across all metrics and targets (Fig. \ref{average}A,B).
+Text prompt consistently yields the lowest scores across all metrics and targets (Fig. \ref{average}A-B).
 FT200 improves all metrics relative to ZS, except for Recall, with the largest gains observed in precision.
-Improvements for the hybrid prompt remain modest due to its already high ZS scores.
-Clear differences emerge between Precision and IoU, with IoU scores being lower by ten percent or more, indicating a systematic reduction in geometry accuracy across targets.
+Improvements by the hybrid prompt remain modest, given its already high ZS scores.
+Clear differences emerge between Precision and IoU, with IoU scores 10\% or lower, indicating a systematic reduction in geometric accuracy across targets.

-{\fontsize{3.3}{4}\selectfont} {\fontsize{3.3}{4}\selectfont} {\fontsize{3.3}{4}\selectfont} [1]{ \rotatebox{90}{ {\PromptCellFont \shortstack[c]{\textbf{#1}\\[\PromptCellGap]{prompt}} } } } {\shortstack[c]{\textbf{Tar-}\\[-1.9pt]\textbf{get}}}
+{\fontsize{1.9}{3}\selectfont} {\fontsize{1.9}{3}\selectfont} {\fontsize{1.7}{3}\selectfont} [1]{ \rotatebox{90}{ {\PromptCellFont \shortstack[c]{\textbf{#1}\\[\PromptCellGap]{prompt}} } } } {\shortstack[c]{\textbf{Tar-}\\[-2.5pt]\textbf{get}}}